NikBel3476/kalman/README.md

 AP -> GS
 PARAM_VALUE (22) - parameter from autopilot
 > After parameters set autopilot will return written parameters but with index 65535

+### Firmware upload

+> Attention: do not plug more than one fc board to pc at firmware upload due to app will try to reboot all available serial devices and can upload firmware to wrong board